-The Spanish Wild West: Theme Parks in Almeria
+The ultimate Wild West Town Experience: Theme Parks in Almeria

 Almeria: A Filmmakers´ Favorite

 Better late than never – I´ve finally started to wrap up my April´s trip to one of the most sun-kissed regions in Spain, the province of Almeria.

 Situated in southern Andalusia, Almeria often gets overshadowed by its famous neighbors.
 However, since more people discover a passion for the off beaten path places – Almeria lately appears on the radar a lot!
 You´ll be surprised with lots of cool things to see and do in Almeria.

 You might have already had a brief preview of Almeria´s wide and dry expanses, back when I shared the Game of Thrones filming locations in Spain.
 In GoT Season 6 scenes depicting the land of Dothraki´s were filmed in Las Tabernas Desert of Almeria.